 What is Censored Planet?

-Censored Planet is a system for continuously monitoring global Internet censorship.
+Censored Planet is a system for continuously monitoring global Internet disruption.
 It uses novel measurement techniques that remotely detect instances of interference almost anywhere on the Internet without end-user participation.
-Previous approaches relied on the deployment of special hardware or software by volunteers in censored regions -- eliminating this requirement allows for significantly better coverage, lower costs, and reduced ethical risk.
+Previous approaches relied on the deployment of special hardware or software by volunteers in highly censored regions -- eliminating this requirement allows for significantly better coverage, lower costs, and reduced ethical risk.
 This system allows us to continuously monitor the deployment of network interference technologies, track policy changes in censoring nations, and better understand the targets of interference.
 We seek to make opaque censorship practices more transparent at a global scale to help counter the proliferation of restrictions to online freedom.

-Internet-Wide Measurement of Network Layer Censorship
+Internet-Wide Measurement of Network Layer Disruption

-Global Measurement and Detection of DNS-Layer Censorship
+Global Measurement and Detection of DNS-Layer Disruption

 Satellite measures global trends in website deployment and accessibility via the consistency of DNS records.
 Satellite watches DNS resolution through active measurements of DNS resolvers across the IPv4 address space.
 A data-set of the alexa top 10,000 domains is collected each week.
 Satellite is committed to openness, with all code and data made publicly available.